Stratio/crossdata/_doc/GettingStarted.md

     > target/stratio-connector-cassandra-0.1.0/bin/stratio-connector-cassandra-0.1.0 start
 ```

+**NOTE:** All the connectors have to be started once CrossdataServer is already running!

 Now, from the Crossdata Shell we can write the following commands:

 Add a data store.
 We need to specified the XML manifest that defines the data store.
 The XML manifest can be found